rahildoshi97/materforge/docs/reference/yaml_schema.md

 # YAML Schema for Material Definition
-This document defines the schema for material definition YAML files in materforge v0.5.5.
+This document defines the schema for material definition YAML files in materforge.

 ## Schema Overview

-### A valid `pure metal` definition must include:
+### A valid material definition must include:
 - `name`: String identifier for the material
-- `composition`: Map of element symbols to their mass fractions
-- `melting_temperature`: Numeric value in Kelvin
-- `boiling_temperature`: Numeric value in Kelvin
-- `properties`: Map of property names to their definitions
-### A valid `alloy` definition must include:
-- `name`: String identifier for the material
-- `composition`: Map of element symbols to their mass fractions
-- `solidus_temperature`: Numeric value in Kelvin
-- `liquidus_temperature`: Numeric value in Kelvin
-- `initial_boiling_temperature`: Numeric value in Kelvin
-- `final_boiling_temperature`: Numeric value in Kelvin
 - `properties`: Map of property names to their definitions

 ## 🔧 Property Definition Types